glouppe/info8002-large-scale-data-systems/lecture2.md

 - Asynchronous **events** represent *communication* or *control flow* between components.
     - Each component is constructed as a state-machine whose transitions are triggered by the reception of events.
     - Events carry information (sender, message, etc)
+---

+class: middle

-- Reactive programming model:
+## Reactive programming model
-<br><br>

 .center[![](figures/lec2/handler-notations.png)]

-- Effectively, a distributed algorithm is described by a set of event handlers.
+Effectively, a distributed algorithm is described by a set of event handlers.

 ---